nodejs/mentorship/README.md

 - You will show your commitment to help to the node OSS.
 - You will be invited to node events at a discount, and might be invited to speak in some events.
 - You might be invited to participate in group mentorship events and programs.
+- You will be joining node's mentors team

 #### Benefits for mentees